Surya: Conflation with other solar deities

 Vivasvat, also known as Vivasvant, is also one such of these deities.
 His wife is Saranyu, daughter of Tvashtar.
 His sons include the Ashvins, Yama, and Manu.
 Through Manu, Vivasvat is considered an ancestor of humanity.
 Vivasvat is affiliated with Agni and Matarishvan, with Agni being stated to have been first revealed to those two.
 Vivasvat is also variously related to Indra, Soma, and Varuna.
 Vivasvant is also used as an adjective of Agni and Ushas to mean "brilliant".
 Already by the time of his earliest appearance (the Rigveda), Vivasvat had declined in importance.
 He was likely a solar deity, but scholars debate his specific role as one.
 In the Rigveda, Indra drinks Soma alongside Manu Vivasvat and Trita.
 In post-Vedic literature, Vivasvat further declines in importance, and is merely another name for the sun.
 He is cognate to the Avestan Vivanhvant, who is the father of Yima (cognate to Yama) and Manu.
+Taittiriya Aranyaka, in Prapataka (section) 6, provides the methods of meditating on Surya.